facebook Meta Pixel

 An epigastric hernia occurs when tissue pushes through the inner layers of the abdominal wall, causing a bulge or tear.
 The hernias can be present at birth (congenital) or acquired.
 The bulge is usually positioned between the belly button and the chest.

-With most epigastric hernias, both organ tissue and fatty tissue push through the abdominal muscle wall.
+Most epigastric hernias push organs and fatty tissue through the abdominal muscle wall.
 In minor cases, epigastric hernias don't cause symptoms.
 Many go undiagnosed and are only discovered during testing for entirely different medical issues.
 In severe cases, the hernias can cause life-threatening complications.

 The recommended treatment for an epigastric hernia is laparoscopic surgery.